BorgwardtLab/batchCorrectionPublicData/README.md

 # batchCorrectionPublicData
-Summary of the code published in 'reComBat: Batch effect removal in large-scale, multi-source omics data integration'.
+Summary of the code published in "reComBat: Batch effect removal in large-scale, multi-source omics data integration".

 ## Installation of packages